Conflict of Interest/Financial Disclosure for Sponsored Projects Policy

 |Conflicts of interest, financial disclosure, Research Foundation, federal grants|

 Annual financial disclosures are a requirement for all federal grants and contracts.
 As of August 24, 2012, this policy applies to all federal agencies except those under the Public Health Service which have a separate policy.
+As of November 2020, the National Institute of Health requires a signed copy of this policy be submitted electronically each year.

 In order to maintain the integrity of its federally funded projects, Empire State College has the responsibility to manage, reduce, or eliminate any actual or potential conflicts of interest that may be presented by the personal financial interests of a faculty or staff member who is involved in the design, conduct, and/or reporting of a sponsored project and their immediate family members.